-- •Illness
+- Illness

-- •Recovery from an accident
+- Recovery from an accident

-- •Required court attendance
+- Required court attendance

 - Medical and dental appointments

 - Death in the immediate family

 - Observation or celebration of religious holidays

-- •School Sporting or other events (must be approved by Administration) •College visitation as approved
+- •School Sporting or other events (must be approved by Administration)

+- College visitation as approved

-- Such other good cause as may be acceptable to the director or permitted by law
+- •Such other good cause as may be acceptable to the director or permitted by law

-In the case of a prolonged illness, a detailed note from a doctor is needed which includes dates of illness and recommendations for further care.
-The director or designee may waive this requirement upon request.
+In the case of a prolonged illness, a detailed note from a doctor is needed and should include dates of illness and recommendations for further care.
+The director or their designee may waive this requirement upon request due to various extenuating circumstances.

-In the case of absences not related to illness, the parent will provide a written explanation of the reason for such absence to the director.
+In the case of absences not related to illness, the parent or guardian will provide a written explanation of the reason for such absence to the director.
 The director shall have the discretion to address whether such absences demonstrate a pattern of non-attendance.